-AB5 will not magically convert all California ICs into employees on January 1, 2020.
-It is up to each business that hires workers in California to determine whether (1) workers it has already classified as ICs should be reclassified as employees, and (2) whether new workers should be employees or ICs.
-Uber and Lyft did not reclassify their drivers as ICs after the law went into effect.
+AB5 did not magically convert all California ICs into employees on January 1, 2020.
+It is up to each business that hires workers in California to determine whether (1) a worker is exempt from AB5, (2) nonexempt workers it has already classified as ICs should be reclassified as employees, and (2) whether new workers should be employees or ICs.

 What if a hiring firm fails to follow AB5 and misclassifies a worker as an IC?
 A hiring firm's decision to classify as worker as an IC is subject to administrative review by the California Labor Commissioner, the Employment Development Department, the Franchise Tax Board, and other agencies, usually on a case-by-case basis.
-In addition, lawsuits by Uber, truck drivers and others have been filed challenging the new law.
 AB5 empowers the California attorney general, city attorneys in large cities, and local prosecutors to sue hiring firms for misclassifying workers.
 Individual workers can bring their own lawsuits, including class actions on behalf of large numbers of similarly situated workers.